 - Password: PW12345!

-After Authenticating and authorizing your application you should be returned to the Sample App information screen.
+After authenticating and authorizing your application, you should be returned to the Sample App information screen.
+See the example below:

 From this page you can click on links to various Blue Button 2.0 resources such as:

 The sample application provides sample code for the behind-the-scenes tasks involved in interacting with the secure Blue Button 2.0 FHIR-based API, not a slick user interface.
 We leave that to you as developers.

 However, if you are interested in implementing an interface that is accessible for people with disabilities, what is often referred to as “508-compliant,” then check out the CMS Design System.
 This site offers a set of open source design and front-end development resources for creating Section 508 compliant, responsive, and consistent websites, building on the U.S. Web Design Standards.